CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 ## 13. Publish your site using GitHub Pages.

 {:.alert .alert-green}
-**Note:** The following steps are the same as the steps in the [CB-GH Walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/gh-walkthrough/){:target="_blank" rel="noopener"} for publishing a GitHub Pages site.
+**Note:** The following steps are the same as the steps in the [CB-GH Walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/gh-walkthrough/) for publishing a GitHub Pages site.

 - On your repository homepage, click the **Settings** tab in the top right and then click **Pages** in the left side menu.